 The complainant's reply is received and the Investigation Officer assigned to the complaint assesses the documents and identifies what further investigation is needed, such as collecting documentary evidence and witness statements.

-- When the investigation process is complete the Commissioner determines whether the complaint should be dismissed, proceed to conciliation or referred directly to the Anti-Discrimination Tribunal.
+- When the investigation process is complete the Commissioner determines whether the complaint should be dismissed, proceed to conciliation or referred directly to the Tasmanian Civil and Administrative Tribunal (Anti-Discrimination Stream).

 There is no charge for having a complaint investigated or conciliated, unless you seek legal representation.